sethjeffery/chores/README.md

 ## Usage

-- Click "Add New Chore" to create a new task
+- Click "New Chore" to create a new task
 - Enter the chore description, emoji icon, and optional reward
 - Assign it to a family member or leave unassigned in the Ideas column
 - Drag and drop chores between columns (works with mouse or touch)